KNP Complex Fire

 Full Suppression Strategy

-As soon as the fires were discovered, Sequoia and Kings Canyon National Parks immediately took full suppression action, meaning that the goal was to totally extinguish them.
-Additional air and ground resources were ordered immediately.
-Cal Fire, Tulare County Fire, and Tulare County Sheriff's Office worked in close partnership with the parks on these fires since their discovery.
+As soon as the fires were discovered, Sequoia and Kings Canyon National Parks took full suppression action, meaning that the goal was to totally extinguish them.
+Recognizing that the location of the fires would present major challenges, the parks ordered additional air and ground resources immediately.
+CALFIRE, Tulare County Fire, and Tulare County Sheriff's Office worked in close partnership with the parks.

 Obstacles

-When the fires were discovered on September 10, it was immediately evident that putting them out would be difficult, due to the extemely steep terrain, lack of trail or road access, and risk to firefighters posed by high density of standing dead trees.
+When the fires were discovered on September 10, it was immediately evident that suppression would be difficult and rapid spread was likely, due to the extemely steep terrain, dense, dry vegetation, lack of trail or road access, and an abundance of standing dead trees.
 Poor visibility due to extremely smoky conditions sometimes prevented aircraft from flying.
-In addition, the prolonged drought in California had killed thousands of trees in the parks, making them receptive to fire.
-The drought also meant that live plants and trees had a low percentage of moisture and were likely to ignite and carry fire.
+In addition, the parks were feeling the effects of a prolonged drought in the state of California.
+Live plants and trees had a low percentage of moisture and were likely to ignite and carry fire.

 KNP Complex Fire Timeline